colinhacks/zod/README.md

 ## Parsing and validation

 Given a Zod schema, you can call its `.parse(data)` method to check `data` is valid.
-If it is, `data` is returned (with full type information!).
+If it is, a value is returned with full type information!
 Otherwise, an error is thrown.

+IMPORTANT: The variable you pass into `.parse` is not the same variable you get back out.
+Assuming the value passes validation, you get back a deep clone of the object you passed in.

 ```ts
 const stringSchema = z.string();